lesterfan/librdkafka/INTRODUCTION.md

 By default Kafka consumers are rebalanced each time a new consumer joins the group or an existing member leaves.
 This is what is known as a dynamic membership.
 Apache Kafka >= 2.3.0 introduces static membership.
-Unlike dynamic membership members can leave and rejoin a group within the `session.timeout.ms` without triggering a rebalance.
+Unlike dynamic membership, members can leave and rejoin a group within the `session.timeout.ms` without triggering a rebalance.
 To enable static group membership configure each consumer instance in the group with a unique `group.instance.id`.